Artist statement

 The idea that unconscious material exists in our souls that can be communicated through art, from one person to another, without it fully having been manifested consciously, is crucial to my art making.
 This is what makes me able to see an inner logic in my work, unlike that of the surrounding world.
 Through fairytales and myths that have propagated well into our own times, thin threads are woven between us that give us the possibility to profoundly understand each other.
 These stories deal with the fundamental conditions of life, and the thoughts they are built of are the very source of feelings of meaning and value.
 In these ideas I have been influenced by the writings of Mircea Eliade, Sigmund Freud and Carl Gustav Jung among others.

 “The Mirror of Simple Souls” by medieval christian mystic Marguerite Porete, gnostic texts like “Thunder, Perfect Mind” and the “St. John Passion” by J.S.
 Bach have influenced my more recent work - work that has been focused on love and its relation to life and death.
-I am influenced by the art of Fransisco de Goya, Odilon Redon, Constantin Brancusi and Remedios Varo as well as by nordic art from the last turn of the century; Writers like Selma Lagerlöf and Dan Andersson and artists like Ivar Arosenius, Hugo Simberg, Gustav Vigeland and Einar Nielsen are some influences.
+I am influenced by the art of Fransisco de Goya, Odilon Redon and Remedios Varo as well as by nordic art from the last turn of the century; Writers like Selma Lagerlöf and Dan Andersson and artists like Ivar Arosenius, Hugo Simberg and Einar Nielsen are some influences.
+In sculpture I am mostly drawn to the work of Gustav Vigeland, Constantin Brancusi and Ivar Lindecrantz.

 My work is mainly sculpture, relief and installations in wood, ceramics and stone.
 I also make drawings.
 It is very important for me to understand the materials I work with, and what they want to express.
 I try to make space for automatic processes by not making detailed sketches and by letting my mind wander.